foko/api-docs/api/README.md

 ]
 ```

-## Retrieve Company's Photo Feed
+## Fetch Your Company's Channel Feed
-This public api mimics Foko client feed where album photos are embeded in album post.
+This public api mimics Foko client channel feed where album photos are embeded in album post.
 Commenting will push a feed post to the top, but liking will not.
 ### Url Endpoint
 ```
 GET https://api.foko.io/public/api/v0/feed
 ```
 ### Query Paramters
 * **access_token** - (required) please request a access token by contacting Foko support 'api@foko.co'
-* **channelId** - If provided, only photos from the specified channel will be returned, otherwise, photos from all public channels of your company will be returned.
+* **channelId** - If provided, only photos from the specified channel will be returned, otherwise, photos from all public channels of your company will be combined and returned.
 Please request channelId from Foko support.
 * **include** - include additional dependent objects.
 Use comma to separate them, for example, "include=comments,likes".
 Note that for this api, "owner" will always be included.
   * **comments** including available comments for this post
   * **likes** including available likes